timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 ------

-### 3.1 Obtain an App_id and App_code from the HERE dveeloper site
+### 3.1 Obtain an App_id and App_code from the HERE developer site
-Head over to https://aws.amazon.com/marketplace/pp/B07JPLG9SR, establish a freemium account, and make note of your app_code and app_id in your worksheet for this bootcamp.
+Head over to https://aws.amazon.com/marketplace/pp/B07JPLG9SR, establish a freemium account, and make note of your app_code and app_id in your worksheet for this session.

 ### 3.2 Run a Program to Test Your Permissions and CVRA Installation
 First, you can use a Node program included with the reinvent_cvra_bootcamp repo to